 The operation of the unified credit for federal gift tax purposes creates the possibility of an inadvertent retroactive gift tax change.
-Section 2505 describes the unified credit for gift tax purposes, and §2505(a)(1) says the gift tax unified credit is the unified credit under §2010(c) (the estate tax unified credit) "which would apply if the donor died as of the end of the calendar year" [with another adjustment not relevant].
+Section 2505 describes the unified credit for gift tax purposes, and \$2505(a)(1) says the gift tax unified credit is the unified credit under \$2010(c) (the estate tax unified credit) "which would apply if the donor died as of the end of the calendar year" [with another adjustment not relevant].
 Therefore, if a donor made an \$11 million gift on April 1, and the Congress reduces the exclusion amount to \$5 million (indexed) effective December 31, the exclusion amount for gift tax purposes for the April 1 gift would be only \$5 million (indexed).
-That is a scary possibility-but transfer tax changes are typically made effective on January 1 of the year following the date of enactment; therefore, the exclusion amount in §2010 and §2505 over the last four decades have generally followed the approach of having the revision apply "after December 31" (in 2017, 2013, 2010, 2001, 1997, 1981, and 1976).
+That is a scary possibility-but transfer tax changes are typically made effective on January 1 of the year following the date of enactment; therefore, the exclusion amount would not be changed as of the date of the gift.
+Indeed, changes to the exclusion amount in \$2010 and \$2505 over the last four decades have generally followed the approach of having the revision apply "after December 31" (in 2017, 2013, 2010, 2001, 1997, 1981, and 1976).